 - Enhanced dialogue on challenges to peace and security

-- Operationalization of the African Peace and Security Architecture (APSA)
+- Set up of an operational African Peace and Security Architecture (APSA)

 - Support to Peace Support Operations (PSOs) in Africa.